 Wins conducted the change of command ceremony, as Smith relinquished the regimental flag and company guidon to Wins, who in turn presented it to incoming RCO, Cadet Mark Shelton ’24, a computer science major from Stafford, Virginia, who plans to commission into the U.S. Army.

 As RCO, Shelton hopes to set an example, motivate his fellow cadets, and give them the best opportunities to be successful at VMI.

 “I am extremely honored to serve as the regimental commander in the 184th Regiment.
 The Change of Command Parade is the first time the incoming commanders officially fulfill their duties leading the Corps.
 Assuming leadership of the Corps of Cadets is a moment I will treasure and not soon forget,” said Shelton.

 As the 184th Regiment took command of the Corps of Cadets, the 183rd Regimental commanders were relieved of their duties and commanded to “Fall out!” to the cheers and applause of their fellow 1st Class graduating cadets who were excused from marching in the parade, enjoying it seated in a place of honor.

 Joining Wins in taking review of the parade as the new regiment passed before them were Smith; Cameron Cavanaugh ’23, 1st Class president; and Brandon Marks ’23, Honor Court president.
 The parade closed with the singing of VMI Spirit.

-The graphic designer/photographer is responsible for creating high-quality marketing and communications materials in support of the VMI Alumni Agencies mission.
+The creative content manager is responsible for creating high-quality marketing and communications materials in support of the VMI Alumni Agencies mission.
 This role will also provide photography support for the Alumni Agencies events throughout the year.

 Marianne Hause VMI Communications & Marketing